EmilRamsvik/Digital-Garden/docs/Exercise/Exercise.md

 #### Push at the sign game
-When bicycling, every time a speed sign is crossed you have a sprint.
-It can be either a time-based sprint or a push for the one being on-wheel and making a sprint before the one in the lead, thereby changing the position while bicycling.
+When bicycling, every time a speed sign is crossed, you have a sprint.
+It can be either a time-based sprint or a push for the one on wheel, making a sprint before the one in the lead, thereby changing position while bicycling.

 #### Cross the street game
 One speed game I have experienced is the crossing the street game.
 Every time I cross the street I check my watch.
 I divide the second counter into two categories depending on the placement.
-The category of the 10-digit, spanning from 0 to 5, is used to designate the intensity, where 0 is normal speed and 5 is a full sprint.
+The 10-digit category, spanning from 0 to 5, is used to designate the intensity, where 0 is normal speed and 5 is a full sprint.
 The category of the 0 digit, spanning from 0 to 9 describes the duration of the sprint.
 This is a fun game, that introduces some randomness to the run and makes it a bit more exciting.